Empower

 - Exercise caution and courtesy as a pedestrian.
 Yield to oncoming traffic.
 Cross streets at designated crosswalks.
 Walk or jog against (facing) traffic.
 Assume that vehicle drivers do not see you.

-You will need to agree to this Student Covenant & Permission to Attend when registering.
-Please be sure to read this together with your student.
-Each student will be expected to abide by this covenant or face appropriate consequences, possibly even being asked to leave.
+You will need to agree to our Honor Code & Permission to Attend when registering.
+Please be sure to read this together with your teen.
+Each camper will be expected to abide by this code or face appropriate consequences.

 PERMISSION TO ATTEND LEAD